 Clinicians typically monitor children’s responses to treatment through child self-reported ratings of PTSD symptom severity.
 This is best accomplished in clinical practice using a self-report instrument such as the Child PTSD Symptom Scale or, for young children, the parent reported instrument Young Children’s PTSD Checklist.

-Availability — More than 75,000 therapists in the United States have completed all TF-CBT training and consultation requirements and there are nationally certified therapists in all 50 of the United States (available at https://tfcbt.org/members).
+Availability — More than 75,000 therapists in the United States have completed all TF-CBT training and consultation requirements and there are nationally certified therapists in all 50 of the United States.
+Clinicians and consumers in the United States can identify trained, experienced therapists in their localities at https://tfcbt.org/members.
 The therapy has been implemented internationally, yet availability varies widely and efforts to scale up dissemination and implementation continue.

 Standard TF-CBT training includes the following required elements: two-day face-to-face training with an approved TF-CBT trainer and 12 consultation calls (typically twice monthly for six months), or participation in an approved TF-CBT learning collaborative.
 Training in the United States is available from the National Child Traumatic Stress Network at www.nctsn.org.
 Efforts are underway to disseminate a validated model for training lay counselors in low-resource countries .